 Once in your ear, the vibrations travel into the ear canal until they reach the eardrum.
 The eardrum passes the vibrations through the middle ear bones (the hammer, the anvil and the stirrup) into the inner ear.
 The inner ear is shaped like a snail and is called the cochlea.
 Inside the cochlea, there are thousands of tiny hair cells.
-Hair cells change the vibrations into electrical signals that are sent events and on advertisements for his hood because he knew that, at this time, many people did not want to buy a product from a Black inventor.
+Hair cells change the vibrations into electrical signals that are sent to the brain through the hearing nerve.
+The brain tells you that you are hearing a sound and what that sound is.